ricocatford/bonteeth-project/README.md

 ## 7. Database Structure
 ### MongoDB
 I have chosen to use Non-Relational Database for this project, also known as NoSQL.
-Specifically I'm using MongoDB as mentioned above, it's very quick and reliable, and also easy to understand.
+Specifically I'm using MongoDB as mentioned above.

 ### Database Schema
 I have used four different collections in my Database, each of them are followed by an example for showcasing how data is stored: